python-screen-builder/python-screen-builder/README.md

 ## How to use

 You can download all of the Python files from the sb folder to a separate location.
-Then simply type:
+Then, simply type:

 ```
 py main.py
 ```
 The screen builder main window should appear.
-You can then start to build json screens to be used with the GUI.
+You can then start to building screens to be used with the GUI.
-The sb_test folder contains the test application.
+The sb_test folder contains the test application which you can be used as a template.

 When you run the screen builder you can select from an array of GUI widgets on the sidebar.
 Select a Button control for instance, change its text, font, etc. Then File -> Export -> your_screen.json to save.